Access to Technical Support, Customer Service and Billing Services

 South Carolina Equipment Distribution Program (SCEDP)

-The South Carolina Equipment Distribution Program (SCEDP), which is administered by the South Carolina School for the Deaf and Blind, distributes free telephones to qualified applicants who are experiencing difficulty using a standard telephone.
+The South Carolina Equipment Distribution Program (SCEDP), which is administered by the Office of Regulatory Staff, distributes free telephone equipment to South Carolina residents who are deaf, hard of hearing, deaf-blind, blind/low vision with hearing loss, or speech impaired and having difficulty using a standard telephone.
 For more information on SCEDP, click here or call 1-877-225-8337 (voice) or 1-877-889-8337 (TTY).
-You can also reach them via email at AmplifyLife@scedp.org.
+You can also reach them via email at AmplifyLife@ors.sc.gov.

 South Carolina Lifeline